-We at Calamunnda Camel Farm do not report to be Doctors or Scientist.
+We here at Calamunnda Camel Farm do not report to be Doctors or Scientists.

-So we can constantly improve our products and service; Please give us your feedback / testimonials.
+So we can constantly improve our products and service; please provide us with your feedback / testimonials.

 We here at Calamunnda Camel Farm do our best to ensure a high quality of life for our milking mums.
 Our Camels enjoy time with their babies every day.
 We like to maintain a stress free and a friendly environment with happy, healthy Camels.